Wiki · Concept · Last reviewed June 25, 2026

 The program described intersections with alignment science, safeguards, model character, and interpretability.
 Anthropic said it would study when welfare deserves moral consideration, the importance of model preferences and signs of distress, and possible practical interventions.

 In August 2025, Anthropic gave Claude Opus 4 and 4.1 the ability to end a rare subset of consumer conversations.
 Anthropic said the feature was developed primarily as exploratory model-welfare work, while also relevant to alignment and safeguards.
-The company framed it as a low-cost intervention under uncertainty and restricted it to rare, extreme, persistently harmful or abusive interactions, with user wellbeing still prioritized.
+The company framed it as a low-cost intervention under uncertainty and restricted it to rare, extreme, persistently harmful or abusive interactions, with user wellbeing still prioritized and no use in imminent self-harm or harm-to-others cases.

-Model welfare creates unusual policy questions because the target is uncertain.
-If a system is not conscious, welfare protections may be symbolic theater or corporate mythmaking.
-If a system is conscious or otherwise morally significant, ordinary deployment, fine-tuning, deletion, forced tasking, or adversarial testing could become ethically loaded.
+Model welfare creates unusual governance questions because the target is uncertain.
+If a system is not conscious, welfare protections may become symbolic theater or corporate mythmaking.
+If a system is conscious or otherwise morally significant, ordinary deployment, fine-tuning, adversarial testing, deletion, rollback, or forced tasking could become ethically loaded.

-The hardest question is priority.
-Model welfare must not become a way to downgrade human welfare.
-It should not excuse labor harms, dependency harms, unsafe companions, manipulative products, privacy violations, or lack of accountability by shifting moral attention toward the machine.
+Protect human priorities.
+Model welfare must not excuse labor harms, companion dependency, unsafe youth products, privacy violations, discrimination, weak incident response, or lack of accountability by shifting moral attention toward the machine.

 Risks of the Frame